 A Couple of Water Bottles or a Hydration System

 This is down to preference but just make sure you have plenty of water.
 Whichever National Park you’re visiting you should aim for about a gallon a day (4 litres) of water if you’re hiking it’ll be even more.

 Hydration systems are useful because you can drink without having to move anything from your bag.
-If you’re in the market for a hydration system, this one from Osprey is fantastic since it does not only include the reservoir for the hydration system but is a big 36L day pack too.
+If you’re in the market for a hydration system, this one from Platypus is fantastic and I use it every day while dog walking.

 Personally, I tend to use water bottles like this just out of habit.
 Plus, if you’re backcountry camping and need to purify your water, then you can have one bottle being purified and another you can drink from.

 I’d recommend some varied sizes, one for your phone and your camera as well as a separate, larger one for your clothing layers.

 Even if you don’t plan on camping or staying in the park after dark it’s important to always have a headlamp with you.
 You might get distracted watching the sunset and have to hike back to your car and a headlamp is super useful for that!
 Or, if you’re heading to a ranger talk this will help you get to and from them safely.

 I like this headlamp (partly ’cause of the colour), but also because it’s super bright, can be dimmed, and doesn’t weigh much at all.

 These ones are very light, pack up small and dry quick!

 You’ll want these items whether you’re backcountry camping in Bryce Canyon or not.